 The new 36-hole format will be a ‘game changer’ for the resort, effectively adding 100% golf capacity with two fully operational 18-hole courses that can be operated simultaneously.
 Once the new golf course is constructed and ‘grown-in’ is scheduled to be playable by late 2021.

-Mr Ishii simply described his vision for Millbrook as ‘a nice place for nice people,’ and ‘paradise on earth.’
+Mr Ishii's succinct vision for Millbrook is ‘a nice place for nice people’ and ‘paradise on earth.’

 "I've stayed here for a conference and a wedding and from the moment you drive in you are blessed with the gorgeous grounds of Millbrook and surrounded by snow capped mountains.
 I would have to say it is the most beautiful place in the world.
 The staff, food and service were outstanding.
 Nothing was a problem."

 Sonia, Dunedin, NZ

 "My wife and I had a beautiful dinner at the Millhouse Restaurant.
 Entrées, mains and dessert were all presented well and great size.
 Looked too good eat.
 By far the most outstanding meal of my holiday in Queenstown."

 "This gorgeous golf resort was surrounded by snow capped mountains.
 The rooms were spacious with views of a duck pond, waterfall and the mountains."